 - Frozen Broccoli: If using frozen broccoli florets, add 5 minutes to the roasting time.

-- Steak Seasoning: If you don’t have Montreal steak seasoning at home, substitute a combination of 1 tsp coarse salt, 1 tsp black pepper, 1/2 tsp garlic powder, 1/4 tsp red pepper flakes and 1/4 tsp paprika.
+- Steak Seasoning: If you don't have Montreal steak seasoning at home, substitute a combination of 1 teaspoon coarse salt, 1 teaspoon black pepper, ½ teaspoon garlic powder, ¼ teaspoon red pepper flakes and ¼ teaspoon paprika.